 The Company has no off-balance sheet risk, such as foreign exchange contracts, option contracts, or other foreign hedging arrangements.
-Financial instruments that potentially expose the Company to concentrations of credit risk consist primarily of cash, cash equivalents and marketable securities.
-The Company's cash equivalents and marketable securities as of March 31, 2021 consisted of bank deposits, money market funds that invest in U.S. treasury securities, and corporate obligations.
-We invest in high-quality financial instruments and our portfolio does not consist of any instrument with a maturity duration in excess of twenty-four months, which we believe limits our credit risk.
+Financial instruments that potentially expose the Company to concentrations of credit risk consist primarily of cash, cash equivalents, and marketable securities.
+The Company maintains its cash and cash equivalent balances and marketable securities with financial institutions that management believes are creditworthy.
+The Company's cash equivalents and marketable securities as of September 30, 2020 consisted of corporate obligations, bank deposits, and money market funds that invest in U.S. treasury securities.

-In addition, the Company's investment policy includes guidelines on the quality of the institutions and financial instruments and defines the allowable investments that the Company believes minimizes the exposure to concentrations of credit risk.
+The Company's investment policy includes guidelines on the quality of the institutions and financial instruments and defines the allowable investments that the Company believes minimizes the exposure to concentrations of credit risk.
 The Company has not experienced any credit losses and does not believe that it is subject to significant credit risk.